Who pays for advertising?

 Can we prohibit pets or smoking at our property?

 Yes, you can choose to prohibit smoking and prohibit pets; however, service animals or assistance animals are not considered pets and may not be prohibited.

 How do you handle tenants who are using illegal drugs?

-Clark Realty Corporation has a “no tolerance” policy for any kind of illegal drug use.
+Clark Realty has a “no tolerance” policy for any kind of illegal drug use.
 All tenants sign our “Illegal Activity” Addendum at the same time they sign the rental agreement, prior to moving in.
 This document gives us the right to cancel a lease if the tenant OR HIS GUESTS use drugs, cause a disturbance or are involved in any illegal activities.